AlexL8020/COMPE5521_DeFi/README.md

 ## 3. Frontend Setup

 *(Note: The instructions are incomplete.
 Fill in the correct directory)*

+**Before proceeding, create a `.env` file in the frontend directory based on the `.env.example` file and configure the necessary environment variables.**

 1. Navigate to the frontend directory